victorlcastro-dsa/Life-Expectancy-Prediction/README.md

 - Train the final model with the best parameters.
 - Save the trained model for future use.

+---

 ### 🛠️ Tools Used

+**Programming Language**
 - Python

-- Libraries: Pandas, NumPy, Scikit-learn, XGBoost, Joblib
+**Libraries**
+1. Pandas
+2. Numpy
+3. Matplotlib
+4. Seaborn
+5. Scipy
+6. Statsmodels
+7. Scikit-learn
+8. Requests
+9. Xgboost
+10. Shap
+11. Graphviz
+12. Joblib

+---

-The foundational structure and initial version of the model are complete, providing a solid base for the project.
+## The foundational structure and initial version of the model are complete, providing a solid base for the project.
 Future updates will focus on **refining** and **optimizing** the code to align with industry standards and enhance overall performance.